lugatuic/LUG_Dungeons_and_Dragons_Webbapp/backend-flask/README.txt

 ERROR CHECKING
 Pylint is a great linter for this project so we will be using that to check for errors or warnings before running.

-Installation is the same on windows as it is for linux:
+To lint the app, use the command:

-$ pip install pylint
+$ pylint app_name.py